 Our friends at Nimble Storage recently published an interesting infographic based on a survey of 1600 IT personnel across companies of all sizes.
 Questions were centered on data protection and recovery.
 I wasn’t really surprised by the survey results; it was more a case of validating my expectations.
 Still, the infographic reveals an ongoing IT challenge.

 The first question focused on recovery point objectives (RPO) and recovery time objectives (RTO).
-Fifty-four percent of organizations had an (RTO) of less than six hours, and 69% had an (RPO) of less than six hours.
-In fact, as Nimble’s Sheldon D’Paiva reveals in the first of an ongoing series of blogs on the infographic, 42% of respondents actually have RPO requirements of under one hour.
+Fifty-four percent of organizations had an (RTO) of less than six hours, and 69 percent had an (RPO) of less than six hours.
+In fact, as Nimble’s Sheldon D’Paiva reveals in the first of an ongoing series of blogs on the infographic, 42 percent of respondents actually have RPO requirements of under one hour.
 Think for a moment what those numbers translate to.
 RPO means how often you protect your applications.
 If the majority of organizations need to protect their data at six hour intervals or less, how are they getting there?
 They certainly can’t do it very successfully using traditional backup methods.
 Imagine if you were among the 42 percent needing to protect applications every hour.
 Are you really going to run a standard backup every hour?
 Go ask your backup administrator if you can do that, but put on a suit of armor first because things could get dicey!

 The reason is IT overhead.
 While snapshots are the best way to capture data quickly and often, it takes a lot of work to coordinate snapshots with applications and/or virtual machines in order to take application consistent images (not crash consistent).
 Larger IT organizations have the staff bandwidth to maintain in-house scripts and array integrations; or as we see often, they have the budget to outsource frequent professional services engagements.
 Because the thing about snapshot scripts is that they are usually only good until the next update.
 Either an array firmware upgrade or an application upgrade can break a script.